RiverRuby/digital-garden/content/PVI.md

-VIP = verifiable, interoperable, portable
+PVI = portable, verifiable, interoperable

 I think these are three equivalent notions, that all follow from each other.
 In different contexts, it is best to use one of the three terms over the others.
 I personally resonate most with **portability** over the others, partially also because it has less of its own brand within web3.